BuzzerFelix/EACBypass-BuzzerFelix/README.md

 Enjoy to use this :D

-# Join To My Discord
+# Join To My Discord Channel

 [Link](https://discord.gg/qcSfbVQXjq)